anira-project/anira/docs/sphinx/custom_backends.rst

 --------------------------------------------

-A custom backend may drive one of the bundled inference engines itself — for example to use an ONNX Runtime execution provider or session option anira's own :cpp:class:`anira::OnnxRuntimeProcessor` does not expose.
+A custom backend may drive one of the bundled inference engines itself — for example to use an ONNX Runtime execution provider or session option anira's own ONNX Runtime adapter (``src/backends/OnnxRuntimeAdapter.cpp``, internal) does not expose.
 Two rules keep that safe, and they are the same rules anira's own backends follow.

 **Link the engine target.** ``anira::anira`` carries anira's headers and the ``USE_<ENGINE>`` definitions, but no engine header: anira links its engines privately.
 The engine's include